BattlesnakeOfficial/starter-snake-java/README.md

 # battlesnake-legacy-java

-This battlesnake client has been deprecated.
-See [www.battlesnake.io/readme](http://www.battlesnake.io/readme).
+This battlesnake is waiting for some noble programmer to bring it back to life.